rocasspb/avamap/README.md

 **!WIP!**

-Vibe-coded with Gemini and Junie.
+Vibe-coded and hand-coded with Gemini and Junie.

 ## Features